Saburian Air Force Base, Africa

 “Let’s go to the common room with the AC first, Manny,” she said.
 “This heat is making it hard for me to breathe, especially wrapped up like a mummy.”

 Garcia’s smile faded into a wary expression.
-They walked to the small meeting area with vending machines and a plastic table and chairs.
+They walked to the small meeting area with vending machines of water and electrolyte drinks and a plastic table and chairs.

 “I’m sorry, Manny.”
 She avoided his gaze.
 “George, David, their truck, they were all attacked on coming from the airport.
 Terrorists kidnapped them.